DevSolanki13/Freelance-Invoice-Tracker/README.md

 - `POST /api/v1/auth/register` - Register a new account
 - `POST /api/v1/auth/login` - Login to an existing account
 - `POST /api/v1/auth/demo` - Initialize a guest demo account with 50 pre-populated invoices
+- `POST /api/v1/auth/google` - Login or register using a Google ID token

 ### Invoices
 - `GET /api/v1/invoices` - Fetch all invoices for the authenticated user (supports search filters)